- Questions About Worldwide Church of God (now known as Grace Communion International)

 God says He has not given us a spirit of fear:

-“For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind” (II Timothy 1:7).
+“For God hath not given us a spirit of fear; but of power, and of love, and of a sound mind” (II Timothy 1:7).

 There are many places in the Bible where God says to “fear not” or “be not afraid.”